ChengWeiGu/Chroma/README.md

         azure_deployment="<your model name of embedding>")
 ```

-Similarily, one should also prepare the azure settings for ChatGPT API in `OpenAIFunction.py` before running inference:
+Similarly, one should also prepare the azure settings for ChatGPT API in `OpenAIFunction.py` before running inference:
 ```python
 ## default setting
 chat_settings = {